ThallesTeodoro/LaravelRepositories/README.md

 ### **2. Configuration**

-Run the following command to create the main Ropository and Interface for this repository
+Run the following command to create the main Repository and Interface for this repository

 ```
 php artisan repository:setup
 ```

-> Be attention on terminal output.
+> Pay attention to the terminal output.
 You will need to copy the output and paste on register method of AppServiceProvider.

 ### **3. Usage**